 Mixing Valve Settings

 We only sell the GF valves and no longer sell the Pentair Valves due to them cracking easily and other quality control issues.
 The GF valves are much better and last way longer.
 When the water dial is full open and the bleach dial full open, you are using a 50/50 mix.
 Always use the Valves with the water full open.
 In fact my water valve never even get’s shut off.
 You want to get full flow of water at all times.
 The only time you adjust the water down, is if you need a stronger mix than 50/50.

-To adjust my bleach %, I always go by the numbers of 1=10%, 2=20%, 3=30%-etc. While this may not be exact on the number % you are getting, it is a guide that I follow.
-For GF Valves just know that water on full and bleach on full is a 50/50 mix.
-Adjust your bleach valve 1/4 turn and you’ll be at about 30% mix.
+To adjust my bleach %, I always go by bleach valve and water valve full open gives you a 50/50 mix.
+While this may not be exact on the number % you are getting, it is a guide that I follow.
+Adjust your bleach valve 1/4 turn and you’ll slowly decrease your mix by about 10% mix.
 Adjust as needed to get a stronger or lighter mix.

 You really have to play around with the settings to get them to the desired mix you like for various surfaces that you will clean.
 Porous, really dirty surfaces like roofs, stucco, brick, etc will require a stronger mix, like 30%-50%, while smooth surfaces like vinyl, hardie, metal, etc., will require lighter mixes, like 10%-20%.
 Again, you just have to play around with it as you use it to figure out what settings work for you.
 The type of surface you are cleaning and the degree of staining will determine the mix percentage you will use.
 Green Algae comes off easy and requires a lower percentage.
 Black mildew stains require stronger percentage.

-Using King’s Kling or Dougie Fresh surfactant: Whether you are mixing it directly into your bleach tank or using a surfactant tank and running through the mixing station, mix at 1 ounce per gallon of bleach or water.
+Using King’s Kling or Dougie Fresh surfactant: Whether you are mixing it directly into your bleach tank or using a surfactant tank and running through the mixing station, for Kings Kling mix at 1 ounce per gallon of bleach or water.
 Kings Kling is a basic low priced HE Laundry Soap with a fresh scent.
 If your looking for a great low price soap this is it.

 Be sure to check out Doug Rucker’s online pressure washing school